rzzzwilson/Random-Stuff/Why_I_left_Apple.rst

 software has decided to 'organize' my music.
 I end up with the first movement of a symphony followed by something unrelated.
 This is so bad I have written software to fiddle with the ID3 tags on all my music files so I can predict where the hell my pieces go.
+It's not pretty or perfect, but it's better than iTunes.

 Apple might well say that their software is designed to help inexperienced users and not to allow experienced users do whatever odd thing they may want,